-The idea of replacing \textquotedblleft small jumps\textquotedblright\ (the ones in $\{\left\vert z\right\vert _{E}\leq \varepsilon _{n}\}$ here) by a Brownian part (that is $\mathrm{tr}(A_{n}(x)\nabla ^{2})$ in $L_{n})$ is not new - it has been introduced by Asmussen and Rosinski in \cite{[AR]} and has been extensively employed in papers concerned with simulation problems: since there is a huge amount of small jumps, they are difficult to simulate and then one approximates them by the Brownian part corresponding to $ \mathrm{tr}(A_{n}(x)\nabla ^{2}).$ See for example \cite{[A],[BK],[CD]} and many others.
+The idea of replacing \textquotedblleft small jumps\textquotedblright\ (the ones in $\{\left\vert z\right\vert _{E}\leq \varepsilon _{n}\}$ here) by a Brownian part (that is $\mathrm{tr}(A_{n}(x)\nabla ^{2})$ in $L_{n})$ is not new -- it has been introduced by Asmussen and Rosinski in \cite{[AR]} and has been extensively employed in papers concerned with simulation problems: since there is a huge amount of small jumps, they are difficult to simulate and then one approximates them by the Brownian part corresponding to $ \mathrm{tr}(A_{n}(x)\nabla ^{2}).$ See for example \cite{[A],[BK],[CD]} and many others.
 However, at our knowledge, this idea has not been yet used in order to study the regularity of $P_{t}.$

 The paper is organized as follows.
 In Section \ref{sect:NotRes} we give the notation and the main results mentioned above and in Section \ref {sect:proofs} we give the proof of these results.
 Section \ref{sect:reg} is devoted to some preliminary results about regularity.
 Namely, in Section \ref {sect:3.1} we recall and develop some results concerning regularity of probability measures, based on interpolation type arguments, coming from \cite{[BC]}.
 These are the main instruments used in the paper.
 In Section \ref{sect:3.2} we prove a regularity result which is a key point in our approach.
 In fact, it allows to handle the multiple integrals coming from the application of a Lindeberg method for the decomposition of $P_t-P^n_t$.
-The results stated in Section \ref{sect:NotRes} are then proved in the subsections in which Section \ref{sect:proofs} is split.
-Finally, in Appendix \ref{app:weights}, \ref{app:semi} and \ref{app:ibp} we prove some technical results used in the paper.
+Finally, in Appendix \ref{app:weights} and \ref{app:semi} we prove some technical results used in the paper.